 Low-to-no airflow: Filter issues or blow motor fan failure

 If you check the vents and can feel warmth, but hardly any airflow, this may be caused by a dirty or clogged air filter.
-Furnace manufacturers recommend changing your air filter every three months for optimal performance.
+A clogged furnace filter can cause a furnace to shut off, so furnace manufacturers recommend changing your air filter every three months for optimal performance.
 This problem can also be identified early when you have a regularly scheduled furnace inspection.

 If a new filter doesn’t improve airflow from your vents, you may be looking at a failed blower fan motor.
 A failed motor can be caused by a number of issues and it is worth calling a professional to diagnose and perform the repair for you.